FAQ

 A personalised style guide can be an extremely useful document for longer pieces of writing or for a format that is regularly published (like blogs, newsletters or social media posts).
 It supports you to maintain a consistent and professional approach to your writing and the general layout of your work.
 If your writing is going to be proofread as well, it makes the proofreader's job much easier, as they have a set of parameters to work within.
 My default guides are the New Oxford Style Manual for British English and the Chicago Manual of Style for American English.
 These are well respected within the publishing industry.

-Differences between varieties of English to one side, there are some standard rules in English, but there are many grey areas (or gray if you're American!).
-As a small example, should it be 'coordinate' or 'co-ordinate'?
+Differences between varieties of English to one side, there are some standard rules in English, but there are many grey areas – or gray for the USA (and sometimes Canada).
+For example, should it be 'coordinate' or 'co-ordinate'?
 Or what about 'the king of France' or 'the King of France'?
-Or even 'copyedit', 'copy edit' or 'copy-edit'?
-In short, they're all correct, and it comes down to style preference and, to some extent, your readership.
+Or even 'copyedit' versus 'copy edit' and 'proofread' versus 'proof read'?
+And should I have used double quotation marks around those words?
+In short, they're all correct, and it comes down to such things as personal preference, how you plan to publish, your platform and your readership.
+(And don't get me started on whether there should have been a comma after 'platform'!)

 I can advise on all of this and more, but the bottom line is inconsistent, poorly targeted writing will undermine your message and credibility.
 This BBC article explores the importance of spelling and grammar for online businesses, but I think the points can also be applied more generally.